greatday4april/react-rails-skeleton/README.md

 ### Auto-generate the backend resource chain

-run `rails g resource user` (replace with the plural of the model name), it will generate the following files for you:
+run `rails g resource user`  or `rails g resource api/user` (for api resource) (replace with the plural of the model name), it will generate the following files for you:

 - DB migration file
 - model